COVID-19 Testing Plan

 - Additionally, faculty and staff and their dependents covered by the university’s Medical Mutual health insurance will have COVID-19 testing fully covered by any provider, such as pharmacies or urgent care centers, if they are showing symptoms of COVID-19.

 - Students, faculty and staff should go to Visit Healthcare on Kent campus for asymptomatic screening testing.

 - If someone is experiencing symptoms related to COVID-19, they should call the COVID Response Team at 330-672-2525 to schedule an appointment with one of our clinicians.

 All members of the Kent State community are encouraged to get tested for the COVID-19 virus if they are showing symptoms.
 There are currently several ways for members of the Kent State community to get a COVID-19 test.

-1. DeWeese Health Center on the Kent Campus at 330-672-2322 to schedule a test, available by appointment only.
+1. DeWeese Health Center on the Kent Campus at 330-672-2322 to schedule an appointment with a clinician.

-- The health center offers daily testing for both symptomatic and asymptomatic individuals.
+- The health center offers daily testing for symptomatic individuals.

 - These tests are nasal swabs.
-Health center staff will call you with test results in two to three days.
+Health center staff will call you with test results.

 - For questions regarding results, call the nurse line at 330-672-2326.